-- · Sender Used as the "From" address.
+- Sender Used as the "From" address.

-- · Server Must be a valid SMTP server and must be configured to receive emails from the authorized domain.
+- Server Must be a valid SMTP server and must be configured to receive emails from the authorized domain.

-- · Domain The domain used to send email.
+- Domain The domain used to send email.

-- Configure the network settings.
+- 4. Configure the network settings.

 The network settings must be configured before provisioning the cluster for the first time.
-The base network subclass and netmask are mandatory.
+The base network subnet and netmask are mandatory.
 All other fields are optional.

-- Base Network Sub-class The private network used by the cluster (typically a 192.168.x.x or 10.x.x.x network).
-To set the sub-class, the last octet should be a 0. - Netmask The subnet mask used in your cluster. - · Log Server, NTP Server, Domain Name Server (DNS), and Default Gateway Used to set up DHCP settings.
+- Base Network Subnet The private network used by the cluster (typically a 192.168.x.x or 10.x.x.x network).
+To set the subnet, the last octet should be a 0. - Netmask The subnet mask used in your cluster. - Log Server, NTP Server, Domain Name Server (DNS), and Default Gateway Used to set up DHCP settings.
 On a small to medium-sized system, these are typically the Master Host (by default, the log and NTP servers are set to use the Master Host).
 The DNS and default gateway are not set by default, but you should set them if you require all hosts to have external access to the cluster system. - 5.
-Configure Preboot Execution Environment (PXE) Settings. - By default, Cluster Manager uses Etherboot as a scalable multicast boot client.
-When booting hosts that do not have an Etherboot client, you can use PXE as a boot loader to load Etherboot.
-Once Etherboot is loaded, the hosts will continue to boot or provision normally.
+Configure Preboot Execution Environment (PXE) Settings.